AlexandraRotaru/BookZone/README.md

 # BookZone

-BookZone is an app where you can keep al images in structurated images-file.
+BookZone is an app where you can keep all images in structurated images-file.
-This as useful for students and also for readers.
+This is useful for students and also for readers.

 # App features
 - Sign in with name